Chalmers reacts to Trump's rebuke as ABC journalist says president was 'feisty'

 Key Points

-• Donald Trump tells reporter his questions are "hurting Australia" during tense clash.
+• Donald Trump told reporter his questions are "hurting Australia" during tense clash.

-• US president vows to raise issue with Anthony Albanese at upcoming UN meetings.
+• The US president has vowed to raise issue with Anthony Albanese at upcoming UN meetings.

 • The ABC's John Lyons had pressed Trump on his business ties.

-The prime minister is preparing to travel to New York in the coming days for the United Nations General Assembly meeting in New York, where a face-to-face with Trump on the sidelines is a possibility.
+Albanese is preparing to travel to New York in the coming days for the United Nations General Assembly meeting, where a face-to-face with Trump on the sidelines is a possibility.

 Trump praised Albanese as a "good man" after the two leaders held their fourth one-on-one phone call earlier in September.